-When I started to set boundaries, things got much worse for me.
+When I started to set boundaries, things got worse for me.
 At first, I stopped initiating sex with my husband.
 Instead of connecting with me and initiating sex himself, he started isolating more.
 Then I asked him to sleep downstairs.
-He didn't work toward getting back upstairs, but told me that he planned on living like that.
-He also told me he was using pornography and masturbating again, so I asked him to move out.
+He didn't work toward getting back upstairs but told me that he planned on living like that.
+He also told me that he was using pornography and masturbating again, so I asked him to move out.

-He refused to move out, but was eventually removed from the home by the police when he physically assaulted me.
+He refused to move out but was eventually removed from the home by the police when he physically assaulted me.
 My boundary after that was that I would not have contact with him, except for emails about the kids through my father.

-Before this, many many women in recovery told me that when I focused on my own recovery and set boundaries, things would get better.
+Before this, many, many women in recovery told me that when I focused on my own recovery and set boundaries, things would get better.
 Even my husband told me that if I focused on my recovery he would do better.

 Not setting boundaries didn't make me safe.
-Setting them has kept me safe from an abuser and addict.
+Setting them has kept me safe from an abusive addict.
 And setting boundaries didn't make my situation worse, they allowed me to clearly see my unsafe situation.

 I have had to step back and let go of my husband's choice to continually take one step after another away from recovery and away from our family by separating bank accounts, moving all his stuff, not seeing the kids often, etc. It has been extremely painful to watch.
 Because I was working on my own healing, I was able to watch him make these choices, feel the pain of the consequences and not take responsibility for his choices.

 If you are struggling to define, set or enforce boundaries, BTR offers Individual Sessions with a BTR Coach on Setting and Holding Healthy Boundaries.
 You can also find recommended books about boundaries on our Books section of the website.